iivanoo/covid-apps-observer/data/data_us/reports/resources/org.uwmedicine.android.wash.virtualclinic___12.0.16.005_01/report.md

 > Garbage.
 Waited for more than two hours with a sick kid, got bounced around to different providers before finally getting to the front of the line and the doctor was no longer available.
 This is not stable enough to be in production.<br> :date: __2020-03-16 05:51:51__

 > Wait on hold repeatedly only to have your visit declined without explanation.
 App sucks.
 Process sucks.<br> :date: __2020-03-14 22:07:39__

-> In waiting room for OVER TWO HOURS when kicked out of queue (started at #19) when showed I was at #5,.
-App declared provider no longer available.
-Logged in 3 minutes later and am now #21 FOR THE SAME PROVIDER.
-Customer svc at 7pm Pacific time rings a few times, then busy signal.
-UW if you see these reviews, please consider a different vendor for thi service.
-They fail at service delivery, user friendliness factor and tech support.
-I diagnose them as DOA.<br> :date: __2020-03-14 03:24:34__